 It was a confession that led to a resolution in the cold case murder of Roy McCaleb, 51, who died in 1985 in Houston from a gunshot wound.
 His former wife, Carolyn Sue Krizan-Wilson, then 42 but now 71, admitted she had shot him herself and that his death was not at the hands of a gunman who had raped her and then shot him while fleeing the home as she once claimed.
 In fact, she was initially indicted for his murder in 2008, but a judge dismissed the charges.
 A court of appeals reinstated the murder charge, and this time she decided to plea, according to the Houston Chronicle.
 She had only been married to McCaleb, who was her seventh husband, for two years at the time of his death.
 McCaleb’s daughter said that she thinks Krizan-Wilson might have killed her father to try and take advantage of a life insurance policy.
 However, that policy was never paid out because of suspicions about McCaleb’s death.
 In exchange for a guilty plea in 2013, Krizan-Wilson, who suffers from dementia, was given six months in jail and 10 years probation.

-The following criteria were used in compiling this list of 10 Solved Cold Cases:
+The following criteria were used in compiling the original list of 10 Solved Cold Cases:

-Length of Case: All of these cold cases, except for one, are at least 10 years old or significantly olde.
+2. Length of Case: All of these cold cases, except for one, are at least 10 years old or significantly older.